lvgl/lvgl/docs/overview/display.md

 If you pass `NULL` as `disp` parameter to display related functions the default display will usually be used.
 E.g. `lv_disp_trig_activity(NULL)` will trigger a user activity on the default display.
 (See below in [Inactivity](#Inactivity)).

-### Mirror display
+### Duplicate display

-To mirror the image of a display to another display, you don't need to use multi-display support.
+To duplicate the image of a display to another display, you don't need to the use multi-display support.
 Just transfer the buffer received in `flush_cb` to the other display too.

 ### Split image
 You can create a larger virtual display from an array of smaller ones.
 You can create it as below: